SrcForger/Marrow.XPlat/README.md

 # Marrow XPlat

-It is a cross platform (desktop and mobile) application framework for .NET which aims to close the gap between different closed systems.
+It is a cross platform (desktop and mobile) application framework for .NET which aims to close the gap between different closed systems by providing reliable real APIs for everyone.

 ## License